abakamousa/cardFraudDetectionApp/README.md

 # About
-This applications presents a project on fraud detection using a classification algorithm.
+cardFraudDetectionApp is a solution for fraud detection using a classification algorithm.

 ## How to run the application